- Humanizing Tech Products: Making Technology Feel Truly Human

 Examples of Humanized Tech Products

-4. WhatsApp – By enabling voice notes, emojis, and reactions, it captures human expression beyond plain text.
+WhatsApp: Emojis, voice notes, and reactions convey human expression beyond text.

 How Brands Can Humanize Their Tech Products